apache/flink/docs/dev/table/catalog.md

 Catalogs are pluggable.
 Users can develop custom catalogs by implementing the `Catalog` interface, which defines a set of APIs for reading and writing catalog meta-objects such as database, tables, partitions, views, and functions.

 \*** `INTERVAL` type can not be mapped to hive `INTERVAL` for now.

+\**** Hive map key type only allows primitive types, while Flink map key can be any data type.

 Catalog Registration
 --------------------